C++ List - C++ Programming Tutorial

 Explanation:

-In this example, we demonstrate the clear function of the std::list container.
-It starts with a list initialized with 5 integers.
-After that, the size of the list is printed before and after calling the clear function, which removes all elements from the list.
-After the clear function, the list becomes empty, and its size becomes 0.
+In this instance, we showcase the clear method of the std::list container.
+Initially, a list is created containing 5 integers.
+Subsequently, the list's size is displayed both before and after invoking the clear method, which eliminates all elements from the list.
+Following the clear operation, the list is devoid of elements, resulting in a size of 0.

 7) sort

-In C++, the sort function is mainly used to sort the list in ascending order.
-After that, it works only for sortable data types.
+In C++, the sort function is primarily utilized for arranging the list in ascending order.
+Furthermore, it is specifically designed for sortable data types.

 C++ List Example using the sort Function